-- 2.1 We encourage all of our students to achieve their full potential by ensuring high quality and focused pastoral, safeguarding and emotional support, through the year group system and pastoral mentors.
+- 2.1 We encourage all our students to achieve their full potential by ensuring high quality and focused pastoral, safeguarding and emotional support, through the year group system and pastoral mentors.
 Our pastoral structure is comprehensive and supports students through a variety of learning, wellbeing and behaviour interventions and strategies.

 - 2.2 We work restoratively to ensure that we foster positive relationships with and between students in order that they may enjoy their time at the Academy and flourish, whilst being challenged to behave well, demonstrate good manners, courtesy and respect for others.

 - 2.3 Each year group is led and supported by a dedicated team of pastoral staff, comprising of:

 - Head of Year

 - Assistant Head of Year.

-- Pastoral Mentors.
+- Pastoral Mentors (see Ape

 - Form Tutors.

 - 2.4 All year groups are supported by the Academy:

 - Student Support Manager.

+- Hub Managers / A7 Manager.

 - Safeguarding Team.

 - Heads of House.

 - SEND Team.

 - On Call Staff.

 - Behaviour Lead Practitioner.

 - Attendance Team.

 - Education Welfare Officer.

 - Home School Liaison.

-- Inclusion Centre Lead.

-- Internal Suspension Manager.
+- Internal Suspension (A2E Base) Manager.

-- Leadership Team Links.
+- Senior Leadership Team Links.